tamerh/play/doc (1).md

 ```

 ## Build data
-Building data process selected datasets and retrieve indivudual records belonging to these datasets with their attributes and mapping data to the other datasets.
-Before building data first let's list the datasets and genomes,
+Building data process selected datasets and retrieve indivudual records belonging to these datasets with their attributes and mapping data.x

 ```python